-Sri Krishna is the central figure of the Hindu Bhagavad Gita.
-Sri Krishna is widely considered to be an Avatar – a direct descent of God.
+Sri Krishna is the central figure of the Bhagavad Gita.
+Sri Krishna is widely considered by Hindus to be an Avatar – a direct descent of God.
 During the Battle of Kurukshetra, Krishna gave Arjuna the immortal spiritual discourse of the Bhagavad Gita – Krishna taught a spiritual path of wisdom, devotion and discrimination.
 Sri Krishna also popularised devotional bhakti yoga through his time with Radha and the Gopis in Vrindavan.

 Sri Krishna said in the opening section of the Bhagavad Gita:

 “Whenever, O descendant of Bharata, righteousness declines and unrighteousness prevails, I manifest Myself.
 For the protection of the righteous and the destruction of the wicked, and for the establishment of religion, I come into being from age to age.”

 Sri Krishna was born in northern India in approximately 3,228 BCE.
 The Puranas consider Sri Krishna’s life to mark the passing of the Dvapara age in to the Kali Yuga (current age)

 Krishna was born in prison to devout parents – Devaki and Vasudeva.
 At the time of his birth, his life was in danger because the tyrant Kamsa was seeking to kill him.
 It had been foretold that Kamsa would be killed by Devaki’s eighth child.
 Since Sri Krishna was the eighth child, he was smuggled out of prison to be raised by his foster parents Nanda and Yasoda in Gokula.
 Nanda lived a simple lifestyle and was a chief in the local Cow-herding community.
 The young Sri Krishna is often depicted in these days as being a mischievous child, who enjoyed playing pranks and having fun.
 Some worship Sri Krishna as the ideal child of innocence.